I. Course Enrollment and Grading

 - Core course may not be dropped after arrival in Denmark without a $300 charge unless the switch is between sections.
 The Registrar will check with the Study Tours Department to see if a change can be accommodated.
 In addition, written permission to the DIS Office of Academic Support from your home adviser is needed.

 - Courses may not be dropped after the drop deadline.

-3. Pass/Fail Option: If your homeschool allows, DIS students are allowed to take one course per semester on a Pass/Fail basis.
+3. Pass/Fail Option: If the homeschool allows, DIS students are allowed to take one course per semester on a Pass/Fail basis.
 Students who wish to take a course Pass/Fail must complete and submit the Pass/Fail Request Form on or before the last day to drop a class.
 In order to receive a Pass (P) in a course, a minimum of a C or C- (depending on rules of your home school) is required.

 4. Grade Appeal: The DIS grade appeal procedure is available to you during and after your stay abroad with a six-month statute of limitation after the final course grade has been issued.
-The student is required to complete the Grade Appeal Form and submit it to the DIS Academic Counselor and Registrar (firstname.lastname@example.org), who will review it and, with input from involved faculty or staff.
+The student is required to provide written evidence indicating a mistake, fraud, or bad faith on the part of the instructor and submit it to the DIS Academic Counselor and Registrar (firstname.lastname@example.org), who will review it and receive input from involved faculty or staff.
 After reviewing the complaint, the Academic Director will render the final decision within 30-days of submission.
-The student must provide written evidence indicating a mistake, fraud, or bad faith on the part of an instructor.

 5. Academic Honesty: DIS expects all students to abide by the highest standards of intellectual honesty in all academic work.
 DIS assumes that all students do their own work and credit all work or ideas taken from others.
 It is the responsibility of each student to make sure that they understand what constitutes academic honesty in every assignment submitted at DIS.